Putin set to sweep to fifth term as Russians head to polls | KRDO

 The war has also garnered widespread support, according to Levada, although its latest surveys show the majority of Russians support peace talks.

-Polls are set to open in Russia’s far eastern Kamchatka at 8 a.m. local time on Friday (4 p.m.
+Polls opened in Russia’s far eastern Kamchatka at 8 a.m. local time on Friday (4 p.m.
 ET on Thursday) and will close more than 7,000 kilometers (4,300 miles) away in Kaliningrad at 8 p.m. on Sunday (2 p.m.
 ET).
 Early voting in remote, hard-to reach areas began in late February, as well as in parts of occupied Ukraine.

 The-CNN-Wire